-Welcome

-As ever, there is a lot happening in the education world and there always seems to be a lot to grasp and understand.
+NYES HR News Welcome As ever, there is a lot happening in the education world and there always seems to be a lot to grasp and understand.
 We wrote to you not long ago, providing an interim Newsletter on a few topics that were seen as a high priority for schools.
 If you didn't see this Newsletter or want to read again, it can be accessed here.
 Hopefully, you will find the additional articles and updates contained within this issue [8], topical, useful and informative!

-NYES HR Policy update

-The CYPS.info site is always being updated and refreshed with new, enhanced policy and guidance to support school leaders and managers in all things 'HR'.
+Local Government Re-organisation [LGR] - A new Council for North Yorkshire You will be aware that April 2023, brings a new unitary council for North Yorkshire.
+This new North Yorkshire Council will bring together the services currently provided by all eight councils in the county.
+Please use this link to access a letter to all school based staff from Stuart Carlton, Corporate Director, NYCC, providing an update about Local Government Review (LGR) and how it affects staff based in NYCC maintained schools.
+Stuart's letter explains what is happening and why, including implications for school based employees, which we are sure you, and your staff will find helpful.
+ACTION : Schools to share the Director's letter with staff NYES HR Policy update The CYPS.info site is always being updated and refreshed with new, enhanced policy and guidance to support school leaders and managers in all things 'HR'.
 Most recently, a comprehensive review of the Reference Policy and associated reference forms have been published under the HR Recuitment - Clearances - section on CYPS.info.

-Please use these links to access these published documents -

-- Reference policy for schools - Form for giving a reference for employees leaving or have left - Form for requesting a reference for a new employee

-Coming shortly - updated DBS policy and associated templates and forms.

-ACTION: Progress revised policies for adoption in line with local procedures
+Please use these links to access these published documents - - Reference policy for schools - Form for giving a reference for employees leaving or have left - Form for requesting a reference for a new employee Coming shortly - updated DBS policy and associated templates and forms.
+ACTION: Progress revised policies for adoption in line with local procedures Issue 8 - May 2022 [Maintained] In this issue Local Government Reorganisation a new Council for North Yorkshire NYES Policy Update - latest information on NYES HR policy releases Shared Parental leave - response to queries raised Teachers pay - what's happening so far?

-School Teachers' pay 2022/23 and 2023/24

-The School Teachers Review Body's (STRB) 2022 pay remit covers two years and a Government commitment to a minimum starting salary of £30,000 for teachers.
-NEOST, the official body representing the Employer's side, have been busy in the Spring of 2022, seeking views and information from relevant parties to provide evidence to the STRB.
-The STRB are due to report back to the Secretary of State for Education soon, following which we expect to hear further news.

-In this issue

-NYES Policy Update -

-latest information on NYES HR policy releases

-Shared Parental leave - response to queries raised

-Teachers pay - what's happening so far?